Can I Get House Arrest Instead of Jail?

 Dedicated Criminal Defense Attorneys

-The attorneys at Berry Law have experience helping clients fight their criminal charge.
+The attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers have experience helping clients fight their criminal charge.
 Our attorneys understand when you may be eligible for house arrest and what information can be used to help persuade a judge to rule in favor of house arrest in lieu of jail time.
 If you or somebody you know is facing criminal charges, you may be in one of the most important battle of your life.
-Call Berry Law today at 402-260-5767 to schedule a confidential consultation and begin fighting your next battle.
+Call Berry Law: Criminal Defense and Personal Injury Lawyers today at 402-260-5767 to schedule a confidential consultation and begin fighting your next battle.